bamdevm/bamdevm/README.md

 - 👋 Hi, I’m @bamdevm, Bamdev Mishra.
-- 👀 I’m interested in machine learning applications.
+- 👀 I’m interested in machine learning (ML) applications.
-- 🌱 I’m currently learning optimization techniques for ML.
+- 🌱 I’m currently working in optimization techniques for ML.
 - 📫 How to reach me: please visit https://bamdevmishra.in.

 <!---